What’s at stake: US Supreme Court 2022-2023 Term

 Oral Argument: April 18, 2023

-Why We’re Watching: NCJW believes that employers should respect and accommodate workers’ religious beliefs and practices.
+Why We’re Watching: NCJW believes that employers should respect and accommodate workers’ religious beliefs and practices in most cases.

 Perez v.
 Sturgis Public Schools